Table of Contents

 How much is a good amount to spend on the internet?

-The average household spends $64 monthly on broadband internet services.
+The average household spends around $73 monthly on broadband internet services, according to recent research.
 You may be able to spend less for slower internet or by bundling with another service; often, you can also find promotional deals, too.
 Ultimately, you’ll know if you’re spending a fair amount on the internet by comparing rates from other services and asking your friends and neighbors what they’re paying.

 How can you lower your internet bill?

-Wondering how to decrease your internet bill?
-You can try several tactics, including switching providers, negotiating for a better rate, using your own equipment, setting up auto pay, and even looking for low-income plans.
+To lower your internet bill, you can try several tactics, including switching providers, negotiating for a better rate, using your own equipment, setting up auto pay, and even looking for low-income plans.
 Using a combination of strategies may help you get the best internet deal possible.

 How much will your budget improve when you save money on your internet bill?